 Is it me, or are we becoming a nation of protein fanatics?

 Everywhere we go these days, there’s someone shouting about protein.
 Whether it’s a restaurant labeling the ‘high protein’ options on their menu, or a supplement company trying to sell you their latest protein shake, there’s no escaping it.
+Welcome to 2016 baby.
 If you don’t like protein, you don’t belong here.

 I do get what all the fuss is about.
 Protein is awesome.
 It provides the building blocks for every single cell in your body.
 It’s essential for maintaining a lean, healthy body composition.
 Without protein, you wouldn’t be here reading this article.